otrv4/otrv4/otrv4.md

 Regardless of authstate value, you should:

-(TODO: Explain how to process and verify this message briefly).
+  * Verify that the master signing key in the version advertisement is trusted
+  * Verify that the point G1*i received in the pre-key message is on curve 448
+  * Verify that the X_i D-H public key is from the correct group

 If everything checks out:

   * Reply with a DRE Auth Message
   * Compute the Diffie-Hellman shared secret `K = (G1*i)*r`.